Small And Medium Enterprises (SMEs) Development: A Policy Priority To Create Jobs - UrduPoint

 Being an important part of the economic strategy, the government has been according special attention to the Small and Medium Enterprises (SMEs) to materialize its plan of job creation and improving the overall GDP growth rate

-For achieving this objective, the government had devised a comprehensive National SMEs policy, 2019 which covers a range of sectors for sustainable development of this particular sector, official sources said.
+For achieving this objective, the government had devised a comprehensive National SMEs policy, 2019 which covers a range of sectors for sustainable development of this particular sector, official sources said here Saturday.

-Currently, there are around 3.2 million SMEs working in the country, which employ over 27 million of the labour force, according to official data.
+Currently, there are around 3.2 million SMEs working in the country, which employ over 27 million of the workforce, according to official data.

 The major exporting sector such as textile, garments, surgical goods, sporting goods, leather, footwear, IT, rice and fruits mostly comprise small and medium business.